ChristineTham/christinetham.github.io/src/pages/blog/2022-06-14-elemnt-roam.md

 ---

 My Garmin Edge 510 broke and can no longer charge, so I took advantage of a sale at bikebug to buy the Wahoo ELEMNT Roam.
-I really like the screen, it's so clear even in broad daylight, but didn't realise the unit is so large.

-I have it fitted on the Ruby.
+Managed to get the Wahoo Fitness ELMNT Roam installed and working on Ruby.
+Only took a few minutes to pair all the sensors (including the Di2), and its so easy to configure!
+The high resolution display is so bright and easy to read.
+Did my first ride with it at LCNP and tested all the pages.
+I thought the LEDs were a gimmick but they turned out to be useful - I configured them to show HR zone, and manage to control all my climbs so that I don't reach max HR until the top, thus minimising lactic acid buildup, so that I am fresh for the entire ride.